 - Loss of Interest – besides losing interest in food, take note if your dog is acting less interested in anything else or seems less active and slow, as this indicates one of the visible signs of depression in dogs.

 - Licking – some dogs excessively lick or chew on their paws or skin, which could be rooted in a more psychological issue.

 - Hiding or Being Alone – dogs will tend to try and make themselves scarce when they aren't feeling well or feeling sad, so if you notice your dog is hiding in places like under the bed, in a closet, or often retreating to their beds, this is a sign of something serious.

 Many of these symptoms could also indicate other health problems.
 So, your first step when you notice these kinds of behaviors is to contact your veterinarian and have your dog examined and receive a complete checkup.
-The Upper West Side, NYC veterinarian emphasize that some symptoms may not be as obvious, but you might notice some slight changes in mood or “moping” after a big event.
+The Upper West Side, NYC veterinarian emphasizes that some symptoms may not be as obvious, but you might notice some slight changes in mood or “moping” after a big event.

 Pay attention to your dog's body language so that you can easily recognize any changes.
 If you have any reason to believe your dog may be depressed, you should reach out to a vet or animal behavior specialist for confirmation.

 What are the Causes of Depression for Dogs?

 Many factors could lead to your dog experiencing depression and sadness.
 However, significant changes in a dog's life usually contribute to these feelings.

 For example, if you recently moved into a new home, brought a new baby into the house, or added another pet, these could all feel disruptive to your furry friend and cause it to feel bad.
 Likewise, changes in usual routines and schedules for your dog can also cause a depressive reaction.